Humayung/image-evolution-ga/README.md

 Image approximation using minimal set of brush.
 The image will get better generation per generation.
 # Based on Genetic Algorithm
 Create a random population at first
-* Select closest result appaers in the population as the parent
+* Select the closest result appears in the population fpr the parent
 * Create next generation based on the parent
-* Mutate every organism
+* Mutate new organism
 * Put the parent to the generation to maintain the population movement
 * Repeat the process